Skip to Main Content

 Smoking Laws

 Smoking is not allowed in a public place or a publicly owned building.
 Idaho Code § 39-5503.
+Additionally, no employer or other person in charge of a public place or publicly-owned building or office shall knowingly or intentionally permit the smoking of tobacco products.
+Idaho Code § 39-5506.
 However, an employee breakroom in a small business employing five or fewer employees may designate an employee breakroom for smoking.
 Idaho Code § 39-5503.
 This designated breakroom cannot be accessible to minors, must be separated from other parts of the building, is not the sole means of entrance or exit, and is not in an area that an employee is required to enter for work responsibilities (not including custodial or maintenance work when it is unoccupied).
 Id.
 Additionally, a "Warning: Smoking Permitted" sign must be prominently posted with letters of at least one inch in height.
 Id.

 There are no laws to prevent employers from having a nicotine-free hiring policy.
 In fact, the Central District Health Department voted in 2011 to stop hiring smokers.
 The Adad County Sheriff's Office has had a similar policy since 2002.
 Private employer Blue Cross of Idaho has also instituted a nicotine-free hiring policy.
 There is nothing in Idaho law to protect employees' rights to engage in legal activities when they are off duty.
 As of today, nicotine-free hiring policies are still allowed.